 Preakness Stakes allows Medina Spirit entry under 'rigorous conditions' after Kentucky Derby drama

-The decision came just hours after Baffert revealed that a “possible source” of positive drug test following the Kentucky Derby
+The decision came just hours after Baffert revealed that a 'possible source' of positive drug test following the Kentucky Derby

 Kentucky Derby winner Medina Spirit will be permitted to race in the Preakness Stakes this weekend after trainer Bob Baffert agreed to grant "full access" to medical and testing results, officials said Tuesday.

-The Maryland jockey Club and 1/ST Racing announced in a statement that Medina Spirit will be able to participate on Saturday under "rigorous conditions to entry along with a binding commitment from Bob Baffert to full transparency of medical and testing results that will allow for all results to be released to the public."
+The Maryland Jockey Club and 1/ST Racing announced in a statement that Medina Spirit will be able to participate on Saturday under "rigorous conditions to entry along with a binding commitment from Bob Baffert to full transparency of medical and testing results that will allow for all results to be released to the public."

 KENTUCKY DERBY WINNER MEDINA SPIRIT WAS TREATED WITH OINTMENT INCLUDING BETAMETHASONE, BOB BAFFERT REVEALS